codekitchensd/2016-03-24-twitterbots/README.md

    * More at [#botALLY](https://twitter.com/search?f=tweets&vertical=default&q=%23botALLY&src=tyah)...
 * Explain what we're going to make!
   (SPOILER: it's a twitter bot with CheapBotsDoneQuick using the Tracery language.)

+> :tada: Here are bots that we made this meeting!
+_Edit this file with your name and bot name and submit it as a Pull Request..._
+Colin - [@shallowmindsd](https://twitter.com/shallowmindsd) - tweet with the hashtag #twitterspiritanimal and it will respond!
+_Your Bot Here_

 ## Sign up for a Twitter account